Quagmire theory: Theory

-The quagmire theory comes from David Halberstam's account of the U.S. military policy in Vietnam, The Making of a Quagmire.
-Halberstam, a New York Times reporter who was stationed in Vietnam during the war, worked closely with a secret North Vietnamese agent, Phạm Xuân Ẩn.
-Halberstam left Vietnam in 1964 and won the Pulitzer Prize for international reporting that year.
-The journalists covering the war in Vietnam were crucial because the only other reporting the American people got was from the government.
-Halberstam and the other reporters who spent time in Vietnam during the war saw things with their own eyes and were able to recount these events to the American people, changing the view of the war for some.

-The theory was more deeply developed by Arthur Schlesinger in his book The Bitter Heritage.
+Arthur Schlesinger presented the theory in his book The Bitter Heritage.
 Schlesinger was a U.S. historian who served a special assistant and court historian to President John F. Kennedy.
 According to the quagmire theory, as described by Schlesinger, the quagmire metaphor represented the one-step-at-a-time process that the U.S. inadvertently became entrapped in the military and diplomatic swamp of Vietnam.

 Schlesinger detailed the process of American involvement in a war that was not really in the American interest and as a result of inadvertent decision making and false hope.

 In retrospect, Vietnam is a triumph of the politics of inadvertence.
 We have achieved our present entanglement, not after due and deliberate consideration, but through a series of small decisions.
 It is not only idle but unfair to seek out guilty men.
 Each step in the deepening of American commitment was reasonably regarded at the time as the last that would be necessary.
 Yet, in retrospect, each step led only to the next, until we find ourselves entrapped today in that nightmare of American strategists, a land war in Asia--a war which no president... desired or intended.

 Schlesinger believed the war to be a "tragedy without villains" and identified nationalism rather than communism as the most influential factor driving US involvement in Vietnam.
 The U.S. estimation of the economic and security risks that Vietnam could cause was exaggerated.
 The incorrect assessment of the situation in Vietnam led the U.S. leadership into a series of bad decisions that resulted in the Vietnam War, according to the quagmire theory.

+Daniel Ellsberg argued against Schlesinger's theory in an essay titled "The Quagmire Myth and the Stalemate Machine."
+Ellsberg argued that while there were times when American policymakers were optimistic, and thought their current step would be the last, they did not take important steps--make decisions significantly to escalate--at those times.
+The crucial decisions were made when they understood that things were going badly, and that the step they were authorizing was not likely to work well enough to be the last.